15 Christian Podcasts that will Help You Manage Money

 A look at your budget can help identify what you value and hold as important.
 And how we manage money speaks volumes of our relationship with God.

-He further gave two proven tips to successful budgeting:
+He further gave two proven tips for successful budgeting:

 - Increase your savings when your income grows.